aaviator42/Cha/README.md

 img6: sky, sun, nature, blue, skyline
 ```

-Cha allows you to query the index (for e.g., `city skyline` or `puppy playing with human`), and returns items based on decreasing relevance.
+Cha allows you to query the index (for e.g., `city skyline` or `puppy playing with human`), and returns items sorted from most to least relevant.

 ## How does it work?